caepa/caepa.github.io/collections/_rendezvous/call-for-proposals-faq.md

 ---
 Learn more about what to expect when submitting a proposal.
 We have gathered some of the most asked questions and tried to provide an answer.

-Submissions due September 15, 2018
+Submissions due October 5, 2018

 If you have questions, please contact <rendezvous@caepa.org>.